jbcodeforce/spark-studies/docs/dev/python.md

     bash-5.2# spark-submit samples/FirstSparkProgram.py
     ```

+The traces illustrate the start of the Executor, the creation of a SparkContext, the scheduling of a job,  the creation of a Python Runner, the DAG and the task executions.

-## Computing the lowest rated movie
+### Computing the lowest rated movie

-It reads the rating file and maps each line to a SQL Row( movieID , rating) then transforms it in data frame, then computes average rating for each movieID, and counts the number of time the movie is rated, joins the two data frames and finally pulls the top 10 results:
+The approach is to read the rating file and map each line to a SQL Row(movieID , rating) then transform it in data frame.
+From the DataFram it is easy to compute average rating for each movieID, and counts the number of time the movie is rated, joins the two data frames and finally pulls the top 10 results:

 See the code in [LowestRatedMovieDataFrame.py](https://github.com/jbcodeforce/spark-studies/blob/master/src/samples/LowestRatedMovieDataFrame.py)